aerogear/graphback/docs/config.md

  Graphback allows the user to customize the generation process by using `configuration` and `directives`.

 ## Configuration
 Graphback uses flags to allow user to choose between the CRUD operations and subscriptions.
-These are present in `config.json`, created during `init`, in the root of your project folder under the `generation` key.
+These are present in `graphback.json`, created by `config` command or by graphql-cli, in the root of your project folder under the `generation` key.
 The default config is
 ```json
 {